sbe4658/alx-low_level_programming/0x00-hello_world/README.md

 # Hello, World
-### Hello, World!

 Welcome to the first c projects is an introduction to c programming. it is covering:
  * Compilation process.
  * How to use `gcc` to compile c program, pointing out most of it options.
  * Printing text using `printf`, `puts` and `putchar`.
  * getting the size of a specific type using `sizeof`.
  * Betty-style
-It contains some shell tasks & c programming tasks.
+It contains mostly shell tasks & c programming tasks.

 ## Tasks: